SaiRav95/Volatility-Smile/README.md

 I verified it by using the Implied Volatility in Black-Scholes formula obtained from Newton-Raphson.
 It had the worst approximation of error 10^(-5) percentage and the best approximation to be having an error of 10^(-13) percentage.
 <br />
 <br />
-I chose the Call Option data of SBIN which is State Bank of India. <br />
+I chose the Call Options data of SBIN which is State Bank of India. <br />
 <br />
 All the codes are provided in the VolatilitySmile.ipynb <br />
 <br />